andrew-d-gordon/Portfolio/poly-ns-tuner/README.md

 Polyphonic pitch detection tools represented here follow a loose integration of the fiddle~ algorithm by Miller Puckette (UCSD), Theodore Apel (UCSD), and David Zicarelli (Cycling74).

-Details of this algorithm is available in the PDF within the misc folder.
+Details of this algorithm are available in the PDF within the misc folder.